 And for a taste, here is a screen capture of some of the Waveforms Logic Analyzer advanced trigger options:

-Download WaveForms software for free and run it in demo mode to experiment with different trigger options and see for yourself how much different trigger options can drastically affect the presentation of signals and their data!
+Download WaveForms software for free, and run it in demo mode to experiment with different trigger options and to see for yourself how much different trigger options can drastically affect the presentation of signals and their data!

-Below, I have included a few links to some articles I consulted in writing this post that discuss some of these more advanced parameters and trigger types.
+Below, I have included a few links to some articles I consulted for writing this post, that discuss some of these more advanced parameters and trigger types.